nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 	Add 2 instances of the task with 3 months in between the instances.

 #### Editing a Task: `edit`
-Allows the user to edit a particular task.
+Allows the user to edit a particular task. <br>
+If you wish to remove a time from a task, you may delete the task and re-add it without the time.
+Edit is supported for multiple fields at once. <br>
 Once a task is given a time, it can only be modified and not removed. <br>
-If you wish to remove a time from a task, you may delete the task and re-add it without the time. <br>
 Format: `edit <task index> <new detail(s) to edit>`

 Example:
 * `edit 2 from 11am to 2pm`

-	Edits the start time to 11am and end time to 2pm for the task at index 2
+	Edit the start time to 11am and end time to 2pm for the task at index 2.

 * `edit 1 CS2103T Tutorial`

-	Edits the name to CS2103 Tutorial for the task at index 1
+	Edit the name to CS2103 Tutorial for the task at index 1.

 * `edit 2 at today 3pm`

-	Edits the start time to the current day 3pm for the task at index 2
+	Edit the start time to the current day 3pm for the task at index 2.

 <!-- @@author -->

 #### Priority tasks: `priority`